Punch Line: Anime

 Punch Line was first announced on November 24, 2014.
 The series is directed by Yutaka Uemura at MAPPA and written by Kotaro Uchikoshi with character design by Shōta Iwasaki and music composed by Tetsuya Komuro.
-The series aired on Fuji TV's noitaminA programming block between April 9, 2015 and June 25, 2015 and was simulcast by Crunchyroll.
-The opening theme is "Punch Line!" by Shokotan ♥ Denpagumi while the ending theme is "Honey Honey Honey" (蜜蜜蜜) by AyumiKurikaMaki.
+The series aired on Fuji TV's Noitamina programming block between April 10, 2015, and June 26, 2015, and was simulcast by Crunchyroll.
+The opening theme is "Punch Line!" by Shokotan and Denpagumi while the ending theme is "Honey Honey Honey" (蜜蜜蜜) by AyumiKurikaMaki.
 The series is licensed in North America by Sentai Filmworks.

 The story was originally conceived under the plot idea of "a ghost who cannot see panties to avoid killing humanity".
 Uchikoshi explains, "Humanity dies" is like the satirical answer a girl might give you if you asked what'd happen if a boy saw their panties.
 The concept for the story [of Punch Line] essentially started out as a means to set up that whole joke."
 This central theme was inspired, and centered around, the anime trope of sexual arousal being expressed by nosebleeds: "Nosebleeds in anime is used to comically indicate that blood is rushing to the head, that you're so excited it's hurting you.
 In Punch Line the joke is that this is taken to the extreme, as the protagonist's excitement doesn't just cause a nosebleed, it causes the apocalypse".
 While writing the story, Uchikoshi incorporated elements familiar to him in his prior works, particularly Zero Escape.
 Uchikoshi wanted the title of the series to reference both its comical nature, and the central meaning behind its conception.
 Uchikoshi and Uemura eventually settled on the name "Punch Line", due its similarity to the term "panchira'.

 Video game

 A Punch Line video game was developed and published by 5pb. for the PlayStation 4 and PlayStation Vita in 2016 in Japan, and was published by PQube in 2018 in North America and Europe.
-The game plays as a visual novel adventure game, and expands on the story of the anime, adding new alternative endings.
-Uchikoshi and Komuro reprise their roles from the anime as writer and composer, respectively, along with the series' voice cast.
+The game plays as a visual novel adventure game and expands on the story of the anime, adding new alternative endings.
+Uchikoshi and Komuro reprised their roles from the anime as writer and composer, respectively, along with the series' voice cast.